Key-fung "Johnnie" To (China, 1955) debuted with Chengshi Tejing/ City Police/ The Big Heat (1988), produced by Tsui Hark,

 When they are all gone, Shin walks out of the restaurant, drunk, but alive.

-is a romantic comedy that pairs a hard-working girl
+Needing You (2000), a very successful romantic comedy that pairs a hard-working girl

 Love on a Diet (2001),